 Today, I’m writing about things that are deeply personal in nature.
 It scares the crap out of me, but I feel that I need to share this experience.
 I ask that if you choose to comment please do so respectfully.

-I wrote most of that story in my living on $13,000 or less series, what I left out was how it impacted my health.
-(Funnily enough it was the impact on my health that led me to write what I learned-so no one else would have to go through it!)
+5 years ago the hubster felt the need to return to college for a graduate degree, which resulted in our living on $13,000 or less.
 By the end of grad school I was a burnt out wreck.
-I was unbelievably tired, getting out of bed was a feat all its own, my head was so fuzzy I couldn’t edit or analyze my writing.
-I had to get dinner ready by 5:00 or it wouldn’t happen at all, because by then I was so tired and nauseous I’d have to lay down on the couch and rest.
+I was unbelievably exhausted, getting out of bed was my personal Olympic event, my head was so fuzzy I couldn’t speak or write coherently-constantly stuttering and tripping over my words.
+I had to get dinner ready by 5:00 or it wouldn’t happen at all, due to exhaustion and nausea.
+I’d have to lay down on the couch and rest.
 Sitting at the table, let alone making a meal if it was still needed was too much for me.

 Being religious we prayed and I asked the hubster to administer priesthood blessings (LDS practice) on multiple occasions.
-The only answer I got was that this would be for my learning or understanding.
+The only answer I received was “This would be for my learning or understanding”.
 After 8 months or more I was fed up with Heavenly Father and told him so,

 ‘I think I’ve got whatever the heck it is you want me to get thank you very much!’

 During that same time I went to the Dr. but all he did was take tests.
-After 6 months he said, go try a fibromyalgia specialist, I don’t think you have it but they may have answers for you.
-I decided to turn to google instead.
-After a little while I tailored my own diet and listened to any little thoughts that might have been the spirit whispering to me.
-3 months of staying on a strict diet, and meditation, and running and I was healed.
+After 6 months he said, “Go try a fibromyalgia specialist, I don’t think you have it but they may have answers for you.”

 Never quite to the point of being nauseous on the couch by 5:00 every night (I will NEVER allow myself to go back to that), but my foggy head was back and this time I didn’t care.

 I put everything into researching for my son.
 If I can figure out how to get myself out of an autoimmune disease I most certainly am going to find a way for him to overcome autism.
-I don’t care how many Dr.’s say it’s impossible, I’m not listening to a bunch of guys with no answers.
+I don’t care how many Dr.’s say it’s impossible.
 They didn’t have an answer for me either, that doesn’t mean it isn’t possible.
-So we’re going to work like crazy so this guy can grow up and eventually live on his own.
+We’re working like crazy so Sir Bounce-a-lot can grow up, eventually living on his own.

 I started to get frustrated that I still hadn’t kicked my health issues this second time around or found better answers on how to help it work for autism.
 So I asked for a blessing and I was told I was to learn about the atonement.
 I kinda rolled my eyes and thought, really?
 I believe in the atonement I know Christ can save me.
 I know that I’ll rise again.
 This is one area I know I’m good in.

 A week later, I was still struggling so I asked again, and I was told to learn more about the strength of the atonement.
-This time instead of being mad at heavenly father for not taking the illness away I decided to go read about the atonement.
-The hubster had a really good book called, Believing Christ.
+This time, instead of being mad at Heavenly Father for not taking the illness away I decided to go read about the atonement.
+I landed on the hubster’s book Believing Christ, by Stephen E Robinson.
 I’ve only read the beginning, where it doesn’t talk about believing in Christ, knowing his history and who he was, but in believing what Christ has said.

 Do I believe that Christ can save me?
 Personally?
 Or have I sinned too much?
 Do I think my situation is too hard for him to help with?
 It was an interesting thought, do I believe what Christ has told me, or am I in essence calling him a liar?